-The Company's general insurance risk is located in the UK and Ireland, however, the Company is also exposed to the underlying general insurance risk arising from its principal subsidiary ACI, which operates in Canada.
+The Company's general insurance risk is located in the UK and Ireland.
+The Company is also exposed to the underlying general insurance risk arising from subsidiary businesses; including ACI, which operates in Canada and AIIDAC, which operates in Ireland.
 This is managed locally but is captured within the Company's SCR.
 The Company's most concentrated non-life underwriting perils are North European Windstorm and British Columbian Earthquake.